Official Information Act requests

 The Official Information Act

-The OIA allows New Zealand citizens, permanent residents, and anyone who is in New Zealand to request any official information held by government agencies - including the Ministry of Health.
+The OIA allows New Zealand citizens, permanent residents, and anyone who is in New Zealand to request any official information held by government agencies.

 You can ask for:

-• access to any specified official information the Ministry of Health holds;
+• access to any specified official information held by an agency

 • internal policies, principles, rules or guidelines